NREL/reV-tutorial/tutorial_02_setting_up/README.md

 # Testing the installation

 Each new reV model version is tested on the latest Linux (Ubuntu), Windows, and MacOS operating systems.
-If you have a different OS or would like to double check that the all of the tests pass in your set up, use the GitHub repository method described above, and
+If you have a different OS or would like to double check that the all of the tests pass in your set up, use the GitHub repository method and the developer's installation method described above, and
 ```
 cd reV/tests/
 pip install pytest